-This year a new issue in the Upper Thumb popped that honestly kind of surprised me.
+August 2020 – This year, a new issue in the Upper Thumb popped that honestly kind of surprised me.
 The county has placed huge concrete barriers at the end of Oak Beach Road.
-An historical lake access boat ramp.
-This ramp and access point has been in existence for over 50 years.
+A historical lake access boat ramp.
+This ramp and access point have been in existence for over 50 years.
 While neglected and mostly forgotten, the paved road that went right into the beach still served to get small boats out on the water for fishing and sailing.
 It was also an exit of last resort for small craft during a storm.
 It was the only access point between Port Austin and Caseville.

 Oak Beach Access Has Been a Topic For Over 35 Years

 In 1982 a study was conducted assessing the condition of access to Saginaw Bay and improvements needed to handle future demand.
-The study observed that the exposed nature of the shoreline of this area is a significant reason no other public access sites exist along the shore.
-However, because there are no good public boat launching facilities, and it’s proximity of productive fishing grounds, this was the area mentioned most often by Saginaw Bay public access site users as the place where they would most like to have a new site constructed.
+The study observed that the exposed nature of this area’s shoreline is a significant reason no other public access sites exist along the shore.
+However, because there are no good public boat launching facilities and its proximity of productive fishing grounds, this was the area mentioned most often by Saginaw Bay public access site users as the place where they would most like to have a new site constructed.

 The study concluded is a definite need for a public access site in this area and strongly urged the construction of an adequately protected launch site midway between Caseville and Port Austin.
-It was proposed dredge a channel and install a breakwall to protect it from the wave surge of the bay.
+It was proposed to dredge a channel and install a break wall to protect it from the bay’s wave surge.

 Source: Current Condition of Saginaw Bay Public Access Sites and Improvements Needed Based on Present User Activity and Anticipated Future Demand.
 December 1982.
 Michigan Department of Natural Resources Land Resources Division Coastal Zone Management Program

 32 Years Later Another Study of Lake Access at Oak Beach